10 – Heartstopper

-One of our favorite Keith Richards songs form any of his solo albums has always been the classic song Eileen.
+One of our favorite Keith Richards songs from any of his solo albums has always been the classic song “Eileen.”
 The song was released on Keith Richards second solo album entitled Main Offender.
 Once again, the song was written by Keith Richards and Steve Jordan.

 # 4 – Trouble

 Continuing with our top 10 Keith Richards songs list we turn to the great Crosseyed Heart album.
 The song “Trouble,” was the first single released from the album.
-It was originally released before the album issue.
+It was originally released before the album was issued.
 The song was written by Keith Richards and Steve Jordan.